For more information contact Shani Buchholz.

 In addition to the above, the application should include the current syllabus

-Applications should be received by the Office of International Education (attention: Shani Buchholz) by March 14, 2013.
+Applications should be received by the Office of International Education (attention: Shani Buchholz).
 Applications will be reviewed by a subcommittee of the International Education Committee, chaired by the Dean of International Education.
 The Dean will notify applicants in writing of the Committee's decision.

 Half of the grant will be distributed at the time of selection.
 The recipient may choose between a payroll payment (which is taxed) or reimbursement for professional expenses (which is not taxed).
 The second half of the grant will be distributed after the Office of International Education and the chair of the relevant department receive the following: 1) the final syllabus and 2) proof that the course is being offered for the first time.